Some people exercise for the health benefits. Others to lose fat in areas like their belly. Do planks help you burn belly fat?

 An important factor in how much fat you lose is how much energy, calories, your body uses.
 Exercises like planks can help you with this.

-In short, planks do help you burn some body fat, and thus potentially belly fat, but they are a relatively bad exercise to burn a lot of belly fat in a short amount of time.
+In short, planks do help you burn some body fat, and thus potentially belly fat, but you would have to do a lot of planks to see results.

 Other lifestyle factors like what you eat are also very important factors in whether or not you will burn fat.